Here we go again? Club soccer vs. high school soccer?

 It’s often the best thing a kid can do for themselves (whether youth, high school or college player).
 It’s also left several East Valley high school teams in a lurch because they lose a top player or two from their school team.
 Or have to wait on kids to make decisions which often come down to the last minute before the season starts.

 And they have to make a choice because it’s Arizona Interscholastic Association rule violations to play high school and some other organized (club or RSL) for boys or girls at the same time.
-Meanwhile, the end of a fall club season and start of high school often collide, creating issues with kids being burned out, lacking free time or heeding schoolwork or overuse of their bodies which leads to injuries.
+Meanwhile, the end of a fall club season and start of high school often collide, creating issues with kids being burned out, lacking free time or heeding schoolwork or overuse of their bodies that leads to injuries.

 Many high school coaches also coach club outside the winter season, but even those who “double dip” are aware of the advantages to each side, even while high school-only coaches are sometimes left in a lurch with fluctuating rosters and uncertainty come November.